noiseprotocol/noise_spec/noise.md

 5. The handshake algorithm
 ============================

-A descriptor for a handshake message is some sequence of **tokens** from "e, s, dhee, dhes, dhse, dhss".
-To send (or receive) a handshake message you iterate through the tokens that comprise the message's descriptor.
+A pattern for a handshake message is some sequence of **tokens** from "e, s, dhee, dhes, dhse, dhss".
+To send (or receive) a handshake message you iterate through the tokens that comprise the message's pattern.
 For each token you write (or read) the public key it specifies, or perform the DH operation it specifies.